Sphere Entertainment

 roughly $488M of revenue was flat. if flat turns into decline, the company loses the cash-flow ballast supporting the venue buildout story.

-debt flexibility
+Debt flexibility

 with $786M in long-term debt and a C++ balance sheet, every quarter of negative operating profit matters more than it would at a better-capitalized company.